tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

 # Application service layer

-An application service layer implements the logic to the outside world.
+An application service layer implements the logic and makes business logic calls, or queries, available.
 Here is one of the simplest examples of an entry for a service involving a single context, by building and running an AddTag command.

 ```FSharp